moonrhythm/biomatic/README.md

 **Biomatic CSS** is an atomic-focused CSS library with utilities, layout, and basic components classes for faster development.

-Biomatic's goal is to be a foundation to create and extend a maintainable CSS for your design systems (You can still easily use the complied css file).
+Biomatic's goal is to be a foundation to create and extend a maintainable CSS for your design systems (You can still easily use the complied css file in ``/dist``).

 **Biomatic** is unopiniated.
-You can configure colors, font, spacings, and more from simple SCSS configuration file and use them across your project.
+You can customize atomic classes, colors, font, spacings, and more from the simple SCSS configuration files and use them across your project.

 # Features